Chilwell School

 Chilwell School (formerly known as Chilwell Comprehensive School) is a secondary school located in Chilwell, near Nottingham, England.
-The school is located adjacent to the Chilwell Olympia sports complex and has an attached sixth-form college.
+The school also hosts the Chilwell Olympia sports complex and has an attached sixth-form centre.
 In January 2005, the school was designated a specialist school in Arts and Maths and Computing.

 The school's typical enrolment is around 1,000 students aged 11 to 18, of which roughly 100 are enrolled at the sixth-form.

 The Chilwell Sixth-Form was formerly known as Lakeview College and was run in collaboration with nearby school Alderman White.
 In September 2006, Chilwell School governors made the decision that the college would be entirely managed and staffed by Chilwell School from September 2008.

 Curriculum

 The school follows the National Curriculum.

 Specialist areas

 In January 2005, the school was designated a specialist school in Arts and Maths and Computing.